apache/shenyu-website/content/en/projects/shenyu/modify-response-plugin/index.md

 ## Description

-* modifyResponse is a native plugin of ShenYu Gateway and is used to edit response header and body and statusCode.
+* `modifyResponse` is a native plugin of ShenYu gateway and is used to edit response header and body and statusCode.

 ## Plugin Setting

-* on `shenyu-admin` -> plugin management --> `modifyResponse`set to enable.
+* In `shenyu-admin` --> BasicConfig --> Plugin --> `modifyResponse` , set to enable.

 ## Plugin Use